 Contact Richard M. Renkin | San Diego Divorce Lawyer

 Richard M. Renkin is a divorce lawyer and Certified Family Law Specialist with nearly 30 years of legal experience.
 If you have questions getting divorced in San Diego County, Richard can help.
-For advice about how to prepare for your divorce, call the Law Office of Renkin & Associates at (888) 837-3564 or contact us online to schedule an initial consultation today.
+For advice about how to prepare for your divorce, call the Law Office of Renkin & Associates at 619-299-7100 or contact us online to schedule an initial case evaluation today.